Weather warning issued for snow and ice in parts of UK over weekend

 Freezing rain could be seen in Britain over the coming days, as high pressure to the north and east of the country continues to bring in cloud and cold air.

-It can produce striking effects, forming as the rain drop spreads out momentarily across the surface before it freezes, encasing the surface in a layer of clear ice.
+It can produce striking effects, forming as rain drops spread out momentarily across a surface before freezing and encasing the surface in a layer of clear ice.

 The weight of the ice can sometimes be heavy enough to bring down trees and power lines, and the glaze of ice on the ground effectively turns roads and pathways into an ice rink, according to the Met Office.

-It can also prove extremely hazardous for aircraft, with the chance of icicles forming across the wings of an airplane.
+It can also prove extremely hazardous for aircraft, with the chance of icicles forming across the wings of an aeroplane.

 The ice is very clear, often referred to as black ice, because it is so difficult to see, making it treacherous for pedestrians and drivers.